WorldModel/WorldModel/README.txt

 ====== My World Model ======

+''Better ways of thinking, feeling, and acting - around problems of philosophy, rationality, knowledge-aquisition (epistemology), self and society, ethics, purpose, and value.''

+(this intro text was stolen inspired by meaningness.com, authoured by the genius David Chapman, go check it out!)

-This repository contains my views on the world.
+This repository contains my personal views on the world.
+Beware: my world might look different than yours.
+My world is WEIRD (western, educated, industrialized, rich and democratic).
-Updated as my beliefs change, this method of writing a... //book//(?) seems much more suitable for the modern world.
+Updated as my beliefs change, this method of writing a hyperbook seems much more suitable for the modern world.

-Please start a discussion here: https://github.com/WorldModel/WorldModel/discussions Please provide a reference to what you are referring to (ideally a link to the file including commit hash).
+Help me better understand the world.
+Become a co-author or start a discussion here: https://github.com/WorldModel/WorldModel/discussions
+Please provide a reference to what you are referring to (ideally a link to the file including commit hash).

 This is not a software project (duh) and it's also not a copyleft project.